Tobacco Control

 The Office of Tobacco Control is established in 2002 to implement government tobacco control policy as outlined in the 1999 Joint Oireachtas Committee report.
 Its function was to advise the Department of Health and implement policies and objectives in relation to the control and regulation of tobacco products.

 A 2010 Act provides for the dissolution of the Office of Tobacco Control and the transfer of its functions, members of staff, assets and liabilities to the Health Service Executive from 1 January 2011.
-It also provides for the preparation of final accounts and report for the Office and the transfer of contracts and pending legal proceedings to the Executive.
+It also provides for the preparation of final accounts and reports for the Office and the transfer of contracts and pending legal proceedings to the Executive.

 References to the Office in any act is to be construed as references to the Health Service Executive and for the completion by the Health Service Executive of any function commenced by the Office prior to dissolution.